gkz/CoffeeCoffee/README.md

 nodes_to_json.coffee uses the CS compiler to generate a JSON representation of the AST.

+(Aside: This distro also includes runtime.coffee, which is very experimental at this point.)

 It requires the coffee-script lib, so make sure it is in your path:

 ```